jeep/Slots/README.md

 * Tax rate is set to 27% and is not currently configurable.
 * Using the state helper does not update the state display.
 You must click into and then out of the Initial State box to see it
 * You cannot reload/edit plays once it's been saved
+* You must save a picture to set the session date, so if you don't use pics to track, this will not be useful yet
+* You cannot delete a hand pay once added to a play.
+You need to create a completely new play to fix
+* There is no reset button to reset the current play